 The Music Program

 Music pervades the life of St. Ann & the Holy Trinity Church and brings depth to our parish life.

 Music is an integral part of parish worship.
 The E.M.
-Skinner organ and the parish’s choirs enhance the meaning, beauty, and mystery of our services.
+Skinner organ illuminates the liturgy and enhances the meaning, beauty, and mystery of our services.
 Guest singers and other artists frequently provide variety and inspiration to our worship as well as to informal gatherings.

-Music is a very active component of our community outreach.
+Music is a active component of our community outreach.

 The Peabody Memorial Organ